Participate in Cutting-Edge Research

-The name of the two research studies are KEEPsAKE 1 and KEEPsAKE 2.
+The names of the two research studies are KEEPsAKE 1 and KEEPsAKE 2.
 We want to learn more about the effectiveness of an investigational drug.
 These studies are important to find more effective medications for 40 percent of people who do receive adequate results from current medications.

 These two studies will include 420 people from around the world.
 The approximate length of this study is 4 years and 5 months for follow-up.
 Patients who fit the qualifications will be placed in one of two groups randomly.
 Participants will only be in these groups for 24 weeks.

 One group will receive the investigational drug, and the other will receive a placebo.
 The placebo will look like the real drug, and patients will not know which is the real medication.
-After 24 weeks, everyone in the study will receive the real medication.

 The first 40 weeks or 10 months will require appointments with the research clinic every 4 weeks.
 An 8-week break will occur between appointments only once.
 After the first 40 weeks are over, appointments will take place every 12 weeks.

 Each appointment will feature health checkups and questions related to your daily life with psoriatic arthritis.
 Various activities will also be required for each appointment.
 The study doctor can give you more information on these.

 Not everyone with psoriatic arthritis will qualify for this study.
 There are a number of criteria patients must meet.
 Here is a full list:

 - 18 years or older